Reducing stabilizer circuits without the symplectic group: Introduction

 Due to their importance in many fields of Quantum Computation, several normal forms for stabilizer circuits were proposed over the last two decades, with the aim of reducing the gate count in these circuits.
-The first normal proposed by Aaronson and Gottesman \cite{2004AG} was successively improved by Maslov and Roetteler \cite{2018MR}, Bravyi and Maslov \cite{2020BM} and Duncan \textit{et.al.} \cite{2020DKPV}.
-These authors use decomposition methods in the symplectic group over $\F$ in dimension $2n$ (\cite{2004AG,2018MR,2020BM}) or ZX-calculus (\cite{2020DKPV}) in order to compute the normal form.
+The first normal form proposed by Aaronson and Gottesman \cite{2004AG} was successively improved by Maslov and Roetteler \cite{2018MR}, Bravyi and Maslov \cite{2020BM} and Duncan \textit{et al.} \cite{2020DKPV}.
+These authors use decomposition methods in the symplectic group over $\F$ in dimension $2n$ \cite{2004AG,2018MR,2020BM} or ZX-calculus \cite{2020DKPV} in order to compute a normal form.
 In this paper we provide two normal forms for stabilizer circuits.
-The first form is similar to the most recent ones (\cite{2020BM,2020DKPV}) but it is computed with a different method based on conjugation rules in the Clifford group.
+The first form is similar to the most recent ones \cite{2020BM,2020DKPV} but is computed with a different method that does not rely on the properties of the symplectic matrices.
+We use and induction process based on conjugation rules in the Clifford group.
 The second form is obtained from the first one by replacing most of the $\cz$ gates by $\cnot$ gates.
+This allows to reduce the 2-qubit gate count by using an algorithm proposed in 2004 by Patel \textit{et al.} \cite{2004PMH}.

 This article is structured as follows.
 Section \ref{background} is a background section on quantum circuits and Clifford gates that will guide the non-specialist reader through the rest of the paper.
 In Section \ref{groups} we investigate some remarkable subgroups of the Clifford Group.
-The precise description of these group structures allows us to propose, in Section \ref{NF}, a polynomial-time algorithm to compute the normal forms.
+The precise description of these group structures allows us to propose, in Section \ref{NF}, a polynomial-time algorithm to compute two types of normal forms.
+In Section \ref{application} we apply our results to stabilizer states and graph states.
+Finally, in section \ref{experience}, we use a C implementation of our algorithms to provide a few statistics which empirically show the interest of these normal forms to reduce the gate count of stabilizer circuits.
+We also propose an efficient implementation of graph states in the publicly available IBM quantum computers.